ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 Subnet name:<BlockchainID>
 ```

 and the separator between entries is a comma.
-Entries for Spaces and Wagmi look like:
+Entries for Spaces and WAGMI look like:

 ```text
 Spaces (Fuji) : 2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt, WAGMI (Fuji) : 2AM3vsuLoJdGBGqX2ibE8RGEq4Lg7g4bot6BT1Z7B9dH5corUD
 ```

-After editing the values, press `Update` and then click `Save dashboard` button and confirm.
-Press the back arrow in the upper left corner to return to the dashboard.
-New values should now be selectable from the dropdown and data for the selected Subnet will be shown in the panels.
+After editing the values, press `Update` and then click `Save dashboard` button
+and confirm.
+Press the back arrow in the upper left corner to return to the
+dashboard.
+New values should now be selectable from the dropdown and data for
+the selected Subnet will be shown in the panels.

 ## Updating

-Available node metrics are updated constantly, new ones are added and obsolete removed, so it is good a practice to update the dashboards from time to time, especially if you notice any missing data in panels.
-Updating the dashboards is easy, just run the script with no arguments, and it will refresh the dashboards with the latest available versions.
-Allow up to 30s for dashboards to update in Grafana.
+Available node metrics are updated constantly, new ones are added and obsolete
+removed, so it is good a practice to update the dashboards from time to time,
+especially if you notice any missing data in panels.
+Updating the dashboards is
+easy, just run the script with no arguments, and it will refresh the dashboards
+with the latest available versions.
+Allow up to 30s for dashboards to update in
+Grafana.

 If you added the optional extra dashboards (step 5), they will be updated as well.

 ## Summary

-Using the script to install node monitoring is easy, and it gives you insight into how your node is behaving and what's going on under the hood.
-Also, pretty graphs!
+Using the script to install node monitoring is easy, and it gives you insight
+into how your node is behaving and what's going on under the hood.
+Also, pretty
+graphs!

-If you have feedback on this tutorial, problems with the script or following the steps, send us a message on [Discord](https://chat.avalabs.org).
+If you have feedback on this tutorial, problems with the script or following the
+steps, send us a message on [Discord](https://chat.avalabs.org).